zhanyinx/machine_learning_course/README.md

-# Machine Learning Course: Risk Classification from Transcriptomics Data
+# Machine Learning Course: Clinical Risk Classification from Transcriptomics Data

 ## Course Overview

-This repository contains materials for an introduction to machine learning course focused on developing a **risk classification model from transcriptomics data** using the **Metabric dataset**.
-Students will learn to apply machine learning techniques to real-world genomics data for predicting breast cancer patient outcomes.
+This repository contains materials for a comprehensive machine learning course focused on developing **clinical risk classification models from transcriptomics data** using the **Metabric dataset**.
+Students will learn to apply both time-independent and time-dependent machine learning techniques to real-world genomics data for predicting breast cancer patient outcomes and stratifying patients into meaningful risk groups.

 ## Learning Objectives